Francode77/KPMG-NLP/README.md

 Get the forwarding URL from the ngrok dashboard

-run ./app/server.py
+`run ./app/server.py`

 open http://127.0.0.1/input

 # Results

+The model performs OK on one computer but not OK on google collab.
+Also saving and loading the model produces inconsistencies.

-The results of processing a file will be output to the Telegram bot channel
+The results of processing a file will be output to the Telegram bot channel.